Types of Moral Theories

 Utilitarianism: A Theory of Consequences

 Utilitarianism, first popularized by British philosophers Jeremy Bentham and John Stuart Mill in the 19th century, is a theory that holds that the best way to make a moral decision is to look at the potential consequences of each available choice; then, one should pick the option that either does the most to increase happiness or does the least to increase suffering.
 Utilitarianism, also known as consequentialism, is often summed up as a philosophy of "The greatest good for the greatest number."
+This theory is different from rule utilitarianism and act utilitarianism.

 Deontology: A Duty-Based Moral Philosophy

 Deontology is a duty-based moral theory.
-Deontology states that society needs rules in order to function and a person can only be called moral to the extent that he abides by those rules.
+Deontologists state that society needs rules in order to function and a person can only be called moral to the extent that he abides by those rules.
 The most famous and eloquent exponent of deontology is generally agreed to be Immanuel Kant.
 Kant coined the following maxim, known as the Categorical Imperative, to help people decide which actions should be governed by rules: "Act only according to that maxim by which you can also will that it would become a universal law."
 In other words, people should only do things that they would be happy to see everyone do.
 For example, people shouldn't lie because if everyone lied all the time then society would collapse.

 Relativism: A Theory Based on Experiences